ninjaboy/book-exploring-async-basics/src/8_2_setting_up_runtime.md

 > How can `Registrator` know that the `epoll` thread hasn't stopped?
 >
 > We'll cover this in detail in the next book, but both `Poll` and `Registrator`
-> holds a reference to an `AtomicBool` which only job is to indicate if the queue
+> holds a reference to an `AtomicBool` whose only job is to indicate if the queue
 > is "alive" or not.
 In the `Drop` implemenation of `Poll` we set this flag to
 > false in which case a call to register an event will return an `Err`.